Boletus Edulis: The Ultimate Mushroom Guide

 Clean the mushrooms with a damp cloth.
 If desired, cut the mushrooms into 1/2-inch-thick slices and lightly brush them with oil.
 Grill until lightly browned, about 3 minutes per side.
 Transfer to a serving platter and brush with the herb-oil mixture.
 Serve at once.

-Recipe: Tagliatelle with Boletus Edulis Mushrooms
+Recipe: Tagliatelle with Boletus edulis Mushrooms

 Ingredients